Born in 1925 in Kilumba, Katanga Province.

 Died in 1999 in Lubumbashi, Katanga Province.

-The son of a weaver, Mwenze Kibwanga attended the Protestant mission school in Mwanza (Katanga province) from 1934, where he took drawing lessons.
-In 1942, he moved to Elisabethville and studied with the Methodists for two years before earning his living by drawing, mainly portraits.
-He quickly abandoned this approach after joining the Hangar workshop.
-There, he developed his own aesthetic, alternating dark and light hatching to represent humans, animals, and plants.
-He developed this “sculptural painting” style, drawing inspiration from traditional sculptors.
+The son of a weaver, Mwenze Kibwanga began his education at the Protestant mission in Mwanza (Katanga Province) in 1934, where he received drawing lessons.
+In 1942, he moved to Elisabethville, where he studied for two years with the Methodists before earning a living primarily by drawing portraits.
+He soon abandoned this style after joining the Hangar workshop.
+There, he developed his own distinctive aesthetic, alternating between dark and light hatching to depict humans, animals, and plants.
+He termed this approach “sculptural painting,” drawing inspiration from traditional sculptors.

-Upon the death of Pierre-Romains Desfossés, he joined the Elisabethville Academy of Fine Arts with Pilipili Mulongoy and Sylvestre Kaballa.
-Unlike Bela and Pilipili Mulongoy, he favored the human figure and incorporated personal feelings into his paintings, thus distancing himself from simple representation.
+Following the death of Pierre-Romain Desfossés, he joined the Elisabethville Academy of Fine Arts alongside Pilipili Mulongoy and Sylvestre Kaballa.
+Unlike Bela and Pilipili Mulongoy, Kibwanga focused on the human figure, integrating a personal sentiment into his paintings and moving beyond mere representation.